Exeter-Diabetes/CPRD-Codelists/readme.md

       * If diagnosed <35 years of age and on insulin within 1 year of diagnosis, Type 1, otherwise Type 2
     * If time between diagnosis date and start of insulin treatment is not available (i.e. diagnosis date < start of registration):
       * If diagnosed <35 years and not currently taking a non-insulin glucose lowering medication (no prescription for a non-insulin glucose lowering medication within 6 months of end of records (earliest of death/deregistration/last collection date from Practice)), Type 1, otherwise Type 2

+&nbsp;

+## Sociodemographics algorithms

+### Ethnicity
+* Take most commonly recorded ethnicity category (eth5, or eth16, excluding all 'unknown' ethnicity codes)
+* If more than one most commonly recorded ethnicity, take most recently recorded ethnicity category
+* Everyone else categorised as unknown

+&nbsp;

+### Smoking
+* Take most commonly recorded smoking category (non-smoker, ex-smoker, active smoker)
+* If most recent is 'non-smoker' but have previously been recorded as active smoker, then categorise as 'ex-smoker'
+* Look next most recent date if more than one category is coded on most recent date

+&nbsp;

+### Alcohol consumption
+* Take most recently recorded alcohol consumption level (0 = none, 1 = within limits, 2 = excess, 3 = harmful)
+* If ever coded with a level3 code then categorise as level3
+* If multiple levels coded on most recent date, take the highest level

+&nbsp;